Machiavelli stands at the gate of the modern age, divorcing technique from social purpose. (The Mechanical Bride, 87)

-In the first place, if humans have the possibility of ontological knowledge, physics (like any area of human life) can only gain by including input from it in its work.
-Werner Heisenberg has put the point as follows: “the physicist, too, can observe certain governing principles (= ontological principles) that allow him a valuable insight into his own present problems”1
+In the first place, if humans were to have the possibility of ontological knowledge, physics (like any area of human life) could only gain by including input from it in its work.
+Werner Heisenberg has put the point as follows: “the physicist, too, can observe certain governing principles [= ontological principles] that allow a valuable insight into present problems”.2

-Secondly, and more importantly, if physics can genuinely (ie, demonstrably) be aided by ontology, this would constitute a new way to formulate ontology and, therefore, a new way to understand the relation of human beings to it.
-If Riezler (1882-1955), McLuhan (1911-1980) and Bohm (1917-1993) were correct, this may represent the one way out of the seemingly fatal problems in which the planet is currently ensnared.
+Secondly, and more importantly, if physics can genuinely (ie, demonstrably) be aided or even guided by ontology, this would constitute a new way to formulate ontology and, therefore, a new way to understand the relation of human beings to it.
+The bubble of nihilism would be popped.
+If Riezler (1882-1955), McLuhan (1911-1980) and Bohm (1917-1993) were correct, such a scientific formulation of ontology may represent the one way out of the potentially fatal problems in which the planet is currently ensnared.

 - These are the old style dates of Newton’s birth and death.
 In the new style, 1643-1727. ↩